 Phase 3 involves extending Line 3 by 17.7km from Attaba west to Kit Kat Square where the line will split.
 The northern branch will run via Embaba to Rod El-Farag, while the southern section will serve Cairo University.
 The extension will add 15 stations to the network and will increase traffic on Line 3 to more than 1.5 million passengers a year when it opens in 2022.

-A consortium including Alstom and Thales is providing signaling, telecommunications, and electromechanical equipment for the project under a €187m contract awarded in November 2015.
+A consortium including Alstom and Thales is providing signalling, telecommunications, and electromechanical equipment for the project under a €187m contract awarded in November 2015.

 Egypt to open three Cairo Metro stations